 Your doctor may want you to take a calcium and/or vitamin D supplement while you are being treated with zoledronic acid.
 Carefully follow your doctor's instructions about the type and strength of calcium to take.

 To be sure this medicine is helping your condition and is not causing harmful effects, your blood will need to be tested often.
 Your kidney function may also need to be tested.
+You may not need to use zoledronic acid for longer than 3 to 5 years if you use it for osteoporosis.
 Visit your doctor regularly.

 Additional Reclast Information

 Reclast User Reviews